 Sister Cities Mackay

-The aim of this committee is to organise the Youth Ambassador Program for Mackay Students, along with the student visits from Matsuura.
+The aim of this committee is to support the Youth Ambassador Program for Mackay Students, along with the student visits from Matsuura.

-The committee also organises many other events throughout the year, including an Australia Day Skype, the Drawing Exchange Program, a Speech Contest and Children’s Day.
+The committee also supports many other events throughout the year, including an Australia Day Skype, the Drawing Exchange Program, a Speech Contest and Children’s Day.

 Membership of the group is open to all residents in the region.
 More information can be gained by contacting the Secretary at firstname.lastname@example.org.

 The committee has also set up a Sister Cities Mackay Facebook page, to aid communication between Mackay and Matsuura - so that people can share photos and keep in touch.